ibm-cloud-architecture/infrastructure-design-decision-tool/README.md

 ## Disclaimer

 Details provided in this tool are subject to change and provided for initial comparison use only.
-Refer to the IBM Cloud Docs for complete details of the IBM Cloud options.
+Refer to the IBM Cloud Docs for details of the IBM Cloud options.